xxks-kkk/linuxjedi.co.uk/content/pages/quotes.rst

 .. stop-show-quotes

+"He who has a why to live can bear almost any how."
+**-- Friedrich Nietzsche**

 "The first principle is that you must not fool yourself - and you are the easiest person to fool."
 **-- Richard Feynman**